Facebook Pixel Prime vs Zoom Lenses: Which Lens Type Is Best?

 When using a zoom, you can magnify your subject – that is, zoom in – without adjusting your position.
 Simply turn the zoom ring on your lens, and your subject will occupy more (or less, if you zoom out!) of the frame.

-Like primes, zooms lenses are very popular.
+Like primes, zoom lenses are very popular.
 Every major manufacturer offers wide zooms (such as the 16-35mm zooms I mentioned above), as well as standard, telephoto, and super-telephoto zooms.
 Manufacturers also make multi-purpose zooms (sometimes referred to as superzooms), which cover a huge focal length range (such as 18-300mm options).

 Prime vs zoom: Why choose a prime lens?